Class B – additions to the roof of a house

 What about the internal loft or attic space?

 Any changes to the internal space is not normally classed as development, therefore you do not require any form of planning consent.
 This includes the loft or attic space.
-You will of course require building regulations and if in a listed building full consent from the conservation officer.
+You will probably require building regulations.

 If in doubt consult with your local planning authority.
 If altering the loft space of a flat, ensure that you own the roof void and that you also have the freeholders permission.
 Note that external alterations on a flat would normally require planning permission.